jaryan77/Latitude/README.md

-(Landing page can be found on Github pages here)[https://jaryan77.github.io/]
+Landing page can be found on Github pages [here](https://jaryan77.github.io/Latitude/)

-# Web Design Homework - Web Visualization Dashboard (Latitude)
+# Latitude - Latitude Analysis Dashboard with Attitude

 ## Background

-Data is more powerful when we share it with others!
-Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.
+In the project, I created a dashboard using HTML and CSS to visualize my analysis.

 ![Images/landingResize.png](Images/landingResize.png)